-I'm writing this post (March 3, 2009), as I'm leaving Koh Yao Noi tonight.
+I am writing this post (March 3rd, 2009), as I am about to leave Koh Yao Noi tonight.
 The Eden Divers minibus will pick me up later in Phuket and I will spend the night on the dive boat.
-Tomorrow, first bubbles in the Andaman Sea !
+Tomorrow, I'll be back in Phuket, first bubbles in the Andaman Sea !

 In the meantime, here are some new pictures of the peaceful little island of Koh Yao Noi.

 That's right, my faulty camera was cooperative! 🙂.